ZentaChain/Zentachain/README.md

 [Onlinestore](https://zentanode.com)

 ## Trade-Hub

-The Trade-Hub is a decentralized cross-network trade-hub of Zentachain.
+Zentachain's Trade Hub is a decentralized trading platform.
+The application is intended to be used by the investor for the purchase of CHAIN tokens.

 [Trade-Hub](https://trade.zentachain.io)